Zürich

 Located right by the lake at the Zürichhorn, this Chinese garden was given to the city as a gift from the Chinese city, Kunming, which is twinned with Zürich.
 The garden contains several plants and ornaments, typical of the Chinese art of creating a garden.

-This stunningly beautiful lake stretches an amazing 40 kilometres from Zürich to the foot of the Glarner Alps.
-Daytrip boats give tourists a possibility to explore several villages and towns along the lakeshore and the main landing in Zürich is at Bürkliplatz.
+The stunningly beautiful Zürich lake stretches 40 kilometres from Zürich to the foot of the Glarner Alps.
+Day trip boats give tourists the possibility to explore several villages and towns along the lakeshore and the main landing in Zürich is at Bürkliplatz.

 The Old Town, also called Altstadt, is one of the most beautiful and charming areas in Zürich.
 Here you can stroll around narrow lanes and medieval houses.
 This area is highly appreciated by both tourists and locals, and it was once home to influential people such as Einstein, James Joyce and Richard Wagner.

-For great views over the city you can visit pretty Lindenhofplatz and enjoy a stuinning view of Grossmünster and Rathaus.
+For great views over the city you can visit Lindenhofplatz and enjoy the stunning view of Grossmünster and Rathaus.
 This place represented the meeting place for people during the Modern Era and today it is the perfect hot-spot where to find some peace and tranquillity.
+Play giant chess, have a nice walk with your family and friends and cool down next to a fountain.

 The Grossmünster ("Great Minster") is a Romanesque-style church and one of the three major churches in the city.
 The tall twin towers of "Great Minster" dominate the Zürich skyline.
 It was from this spot that the humanist Ulrich Zwingli preached the Reformation.